Ziv-Zakai Bound for DOAs Estimation: Simulations

-Obviously, the derived ZZB is the function of the number of snapshots $T$.
-Hence, we investigate the effect of the number of snapshots $T$ on the derived ZZB, where the number of sources is fixed to $K=5$.
-It is observed from Fig. \ref{Fig:ULA_snap} that, the ZZBs converge together to the APB in the \textit{a priori} performance region regardless of the number of snapshots.
-This is because the MSE convergency performance in the \textit{a priori} performance region only depends on the \textit{a priori} distribution of DOAs and the number of sources.
-Nevertheless, we prefer more snapshots to bring the lower bound when operating outside the \textit{a priori} performance region, which implies the better estimation performance.
-Specifically, with the increase of $T$, the ZZB reaches the CRB at a lower SNR, leading to a wider asymptotic region and a narrower transition region.
-Each double snapshots brings a fixed decrease of the threshold point, which helps predict the asymptotic region threshold of the ZZB under different snapshots.
+In Fig. \ref{Fig:ULA_snap}, we investigate the effect of the number of snapshots $T$ on the ZZB, where the number of sources is fixed to $K=5$.
+It is observed that, the ZZB converges to the APB in the \textit{a priori} performance region regardless of the number of snapshots.
+This is because the MSE convergency in the \textit{a priori} performance region only depends on the \textit{a priori} distribution of DOAs and the number of sources.
+Nevertheless, we prefer more snapshots to bring the lower bound outside the \textit{a priori} performance region, which implies the better estimation performance.
+Specifically, with the increase of $T$, the ZZB touches the CRB at a lower SNR, leading to a narrower transition region.
+Each double snapshots brings a fixed decrease of the threshold point, which helps to predict the asymptotic region threshold of the ZZB under different numbers of snapshots.

-We also evaluate the effect of number of sources $K$ on the derived ZZB in Fig. \ref{Fig:ULA_sources}.
-It is observed that, for different number of sources $K$, the derived ZZB always effectively lower bounds the corresponding MSE of the MUSIC algorithm, and respectively converges to the corresponding APB \eqref{ZZB converge low} in the \textit{a priori} performance region and CRB in the asymptotic region.
-With the number of source $K$ increasing, the derived ZZB touches the corresponding CRB at a lower SNR, since the monotonic augmentation function $\Gamma_{\frac{3}{2}}\left( \tilde{u} \right)$ \eqref{us} w.r.t. $K$ converges to $1$ (i.e., ZZB converges to CRB) faster.
-Meanwhile, the derived ZZB converges to a lower APB in the \textit{a priori} performance region and a higher CRB in the asymptotic region, such that the difference between ZZB and the corresponding CRB in the transition region becomes narrower.
-Even so, ZZB always converges to APB with SNR decreasing, while CRB becomes invalid to evaluate the estimation performance of DOA estimator (e.g., MUSIC) in low SNR situation.
+We then evaluate the effect of the number of sources $K$ on the ZZB in Fig. \ref{Fig:ULA_sources}.
+It is observed that, for different numbers of sources $K$, the ZZB always effectively lower bounds the corresponding MSE of the MUSIC algorithm, and respectively converges to the corresponding APB \eqref{ZZB converge low} in the \textit{a priori} performance region and the CRB \eqref{ZZB converge high} in the asymptotic region.
+With the number of sources $K$ increasing, the ZZB touches the corresponding CRB at a lower SNR, since the function $\Gamma_{\frac{3}{2}}\left( \tilde{u} \right)$ w.r.t. $K$ increases to $1$ (i.e., ZZB converges to CRB) more rapidly.
+Meanwhile, the ZZB converges to a lower APB in the \textit{a priori} performance region and a higher CRB in the asymptotic region, such that the difference between the ZZB and the corresponding CRB in the transition region becomes smaller.
+Even so, the ZZB always converges to the APB with SNR decreasing, while the CRB becomes invalid to evaluate the estimation performance of DOA estimator (e.g., MUSIC) in low SNR situation.